Skip to content

 }

-To style a specific element, use the nested style block in model.
+To style a specific element, use the nested style block.

 specification {